genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 ##### Control buttons

 There are three control buttons that can be shown or hidden on the right-hand side of the navigation bar (by default, these are hidden).
-Each one of them is a boolean attribute that can be added where the `<foundation-header>` tag is defined.
+Each one is a boolean attribute that can be added where the `<foundation-header>` tag is defined.
 Each one dispatches an associated event when clicked.

 | Logo          | Toggle Attribute             | Dispatched Event          | Icon                        |
 | ------------- | ---------------------------- | ------------------------- | --------------------------- |